codewithsitangshu/assertj/README.md

 # Maven

 To include AssertJ in your Java project, include below maven dependency in your pom file.
-Check the maven repo <a href="https://mvnrepository.com/artifact/org.assertj/assertj-core" target="_blank">here</a> for the latest versions.
+Check the maven repo [here](https://mvnrepository.com/artifact/org.assertj/assertj-core) for the latest versions

 ``` xml
 <dependency>